kasbench/globeco-trade-service/cursor-log.md

 2. Added a nullable integer column execution_service_id to the execution table definition.
 3. Added a CREATE INDEX statement for execution_service_id_ndx on the execution_service_id column.
 4. Ensured the schema now matches the requirements in documentation/supplemental-requirement-1.md.

+Request: Update ExecutionServiceImpl, ExecutionServiceImplTest, and ExecutionControllerTest to handle and test the executionServiceId field in the Execution entity and DTOs, including create, update, and retrieval logic.

+Actions:
+1. Updated ExecutionServiceImpl to set executionServiceId in createExecution and updateExecution methods.
+2. Updated ExecutionServiceImplTest to set and assert executionServiceId in create, update, and get tests.
+3. Updated ExecutionControllerTest to set and assert executionServiceId in API create, update, and get tests.
+4. Ensured all logic and tests are consistent with the new schema and requirements.